Details

 resources available were misleading and contained conjecture based on theories

-at the time they were published.
-This site is being designed with factual
+at the time when they were published.
+This site is designed with factual

-information that is current and will be kept up-to-date on a regular basis (at least
+information that is current and will be kept up-to-date on a regular basis (several

-once per month.)
-Also, there was no public, centrally published possible match list
+times per year.)
+Also, there was no public, centrally published possible match list.

-Q11: What can you tell me about the area?
+Q11: What can you tell me about the area where Princess Doe was found?

 A11: Blairstown is a small, relatively rural community (for New Jersey.)
 The